 - Borough Green Gardens, as defined on the proposals map, is allocated and safeguarded for development of approximately 3,000 dwellings.
 1,720 dwellings are expected to be completed by 2031, with the remainder built in the post-plan period.
-The site will also provide for 2 ha of new employment land. - 2.
-The prospective applicant should prepare a masterplan, to the satisfaction of the Council, reflecting the phasing outlined in Appendix E and addressing the full requirements of the other policies in the Local Plan and delivering the necessary infrastructure to meet the needs of the development as identified in the Infrastructure Delivery Plan. - 3.
+The site will also provide for 2 ha of new employment land. - The prospective applicant should prepare a masterplan, to the satisfaction of the Council, reflecting the phasing outlined in Appendix E and addressing the full requirements of the other policies in the Local Plan and delivering the necessary infrastructure to meet the needs of the development as identified in the Infrastructure Delivery Plan. - 3.
 The masterplan needs to make provision for key pieces of infrastructure necessary to support the development including:

 - a relief road as an integral part of the development linking the A25 in the west to the A20 in the east at Nepicar providing relief along the A25 through Borough Green - 2 primary schools 1 x 2 form entry; 1 x 3 form entry - secondary education proportionate contribution to provision of a new school in the north-east part of the borough - healthcare provision to meet the needs of the development - 4.
-The relief road linking the A25 in the west to the A227, as illustrated on the proposals map, will be required to be completed and operational by no later than the completion of 200 dwellings. - 5.
-The remaining section of the relief road from the A227 to the A20 in the east, as illustrated on the proposals map, will be required to be completed and operational by no later than the completion of 450 dwellings. - 6.
-The masterplan needs to be prepared and completed in advance of the formal submission of the planning application.
-It shall be accompanied by a Planning Performance Agreement. - 7.
-Built residential and commercial development will not be permitted within the Kent Downs Area of Outstanding Natural Beauty (AONB).
-Within the AONB, open recreation uses, roads and associated lighting will be required to protect or where possible enhance the landscape and scenic beauty of the AONB having regard to the landscape character and the relevant policies in the Kent Downs AONB management plan and complying with the requirements of Policy LP12.
-A Landscape and Visual Impact Assessment will be required to accompany a planning application for development that addresses the impact on the Kent Downs AONB and includes appropriate mitigation measures. - 8.
-Development outside of the Kent Downs Area of Outstanding Natural Beauty (AONB) will be required to respect the setting of the AONB in terms of design, scale, massing and materials having regard to the landscape character and the relevant policies in the Kent Downs AONB management plan and complying with the requirements of Policy LP12. - 9.
-Development should, where possible, maximise opportunities for net biodiversity gains on site. - 10.
-The development will be required to provide a wide range of opportunities for safe sustainable travel to Borough Green railway station and the centre of the settlement.
+The relief road linking the A25 in the west to the A20 in the east, as illustrated on the proposals map, will be required to be completed and open before, or by no later than, the occupation of 450 new dwellings, being15% of the total number of dwellings allocated within the masterplan area. - 5.
+The masterplan will be prepared and completed in advance of the formal submission of the planning application.
+It shall be accompanied by a Planning Performance Agreement and Planning Obligation Agreements covering the phasing and delivery of the infrastructure requirements identified I this policy. - 6.
+Within the Masterplan area residential and/or commercial development within the Kent Downs Area of Outstanding Natural Beauty (AONB) will only be permitted where it can be demonstrated that it makes a critical contribution to the deliverability of the overall development and where its design, scale, massing and materials are respectful of the local character, qualities and distinctiveness of the Kent Downs AONB.
+The relief road and development at the northern and western edges of the masterplan area will be required to be sensitively designed taking account of the relationship with the Kent Downs AONB and its setting.
+A Landscape and Visual Impact Assessment will be required to accompany a planning application for development that addresses the impacts on the Kent Downs AONB and includes appropriate mitigation measures. - 7.
+Development outside of the Kent Downs Area of Outstanding Natural Beauty (AONB) will be required to respect the setting of the AONB in terms of design, scale, massing and materials having regard to the landscape character and the relevant policies in the Kent Downs AONB management plan and complying with the requirements of Policy LP12. - 8.
+Development should, where possible, maximise opportunities for net biodiversity gains on site.

+9. The development will be required to provide a wide range of opportunities for safe sustainable travel to Borough Green railway station and the centre of the settlement.